taibytedx/utilities/siemens-ie/README.md

 ### Design Decision: settings.json Generation

-Originally the app-config was intended to generate `/usr/local/highbyte/configuration/config/settings.json` directly via the JSON Forms output.
+Originally the appconfig was intended to generate `/usr/local/highbyte/configuration/config/settings.json` directly via the JSON Forms output.
 However since the entrypoint already parses `device-url.json` to extract the URL for the `HIGHBYTE_BASE_URL` environment variable, we use that opportunity to also append the fixed `/intelligence-hub` subpath and generate `settings.json` here instead.